telferang/tp/docs/UserGuide.md

 List the summary of incomes.
 User could additionally specify which summary type the would like to view.
 A final line of total income based on summary type will be shown to users.

+Format: `list incomes [m/MONTH]`

+* The `MONTH` (Optional) is the summary type to search for incomes in the specified month in the format of`m/mm/yyyy`.

 Note:
 - Only inputs for months are accepted.
-Any input using date or year are not accepted.
+Any inputs using date or year are not accepted.
 - If any invalid identifiers are given (eg. y/YYYY or d/DD/MM/YYYY), it will ignore these identifiers.

-Format: `list incomes [m/MONTH]`

-* The `MONTH` (Optional) is the summary type to search for incomes in the specified month in the format of`m/mm/yyyy`.

 Example of usage:
 `list incomes`